-Although this informational website is only for Grundfos E-Solutions, I would not be doing my job if I did not share my numerous successful results with Spirotherm VDT series air and dirt separators enhance the entire system. http://www.spirotherm.com/products/combination-air-dirt
+Although this informational website is only for Grundfos E-Solutions, I would not be doing my job if I did not share results with Spirotherm VDT series air and dirt separators enhance the entire system. http://www.spirotherm.com/products/combination-air-dirt

-In my experience I have found that they are the most critical component for protecting the life cycle of the pumps and the entire system equipment overall.
+I have found that air/dirt eliminators are a critical component for protecting the life cycle of the pumps and the entire system equipment overall.
 If air is trapped in a closed loop system, then BTU transfer is greatly reduced, oxidation starts to kick and valves, heat exchangers and piping get attacked by the liquid sandpaper made up of dirt, particulates and debris.

 If your budget is tight, I recommend installing the Spirotherm VDT first, allowing it to remove the entrained/entrapped/dissolved air (including in the coils) and dirt/magnetite throughout the system then upgrade the pumps in the next fiscal year.